QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Tab Completion
 ^^^^^^^^^^^^^^^^^^

-A simple but useful feature of IJulia is tab completion
+A simple but useful feature of `IJulia <https://github.com/JuliaLang/IJulia.jl>`_ (the Jupyter kernel for Julia) is tab completion

 For example if you type ``rep`` and hit the tab key you'll get a list of all commands that start with ``rep``